gizmo385/LibraryManager/README.md

 </ul></p>
 <br><hr>
 <center> <h1> Generic Programming Information </h1> </center>
 <p>This project is programmed entirely in Java and complied using JDK 1.7.
-The project was initially programmed in the Eclipse IDE, maintained by the Eclipse Foundation.
-It is now programmed using the IntelliJ IDEA 12 IDE maintined by JetBrains. </p><hr>